 But before they became infamous symbols of the city's decay, they were home to hundreds upon hundreds of Detroiters.
 They were the first public housing project built for African-Americans, and were home to Motown legends Diana Ross, Mary Wilson, Florence Ballard and Smokey Robinson, and actress Lily Tomlin.

 The Brewster-Douglass Projects rank up there with many of the other well-known U.S. public housing disasters, such as Pruitt-Igoe in St. Louis and Cabrini-Green in Chicago.

-The entire complex is massive.
-In addition to the four towers, there are two six-story apartment buildings and 16 row houses.
+The entire complex was massive.
+In addition to the four towers, there were two six-story apartment buildings and 16 row houses.